moka-guys/mokabed/LiveBedfiles/Pan5149_LogFile.md

     Add headers to Pan5149_all_transcripts.csv and _Pan5149_missed.bed- needed to run findstrand.py Convert _Pan5149.bed into 6 columns
         `cut -f 1-6  _Pan5149.bed > _Pan5149_6col.bed`
+        Open _Pan5149_6col.bed in Excel, use "." as a seperator and add headers to file